typedrat/rayromano/README.md

 This is another simple raytracer written in Rust, mostly done to well... get the rust off, and to get some more practice writing performant Rust.

 I'm not a graphics programming expert, to be sure, so you probably shouldn't copy this too closely.
+I'm mostly following the [`raytracing.github.io` online books](https://raytracing.github.io/), at least for the core raytracing engine.

 ## Pretty Pictures